inBeat/inbeat-website/content/top-influencers/tiktok/travel/ireland/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Ireland In 2023
+title: Top 10 Travel TikTok Influencers In Ireland In 2024
 description: >-
-  Find top travel TikTok influencers in Ireland in 2023.
+  Find top travel TikTok influencers in Ireland in 2024.
 Most popular hashtags: #travel #fyp #ireland #dublin.
 platform: TikTok
-hits: 22
+hits: 20
-text_top: See the best TikTok profiles on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our search engine holds 22 TikTok influencers like this in Ireland for you to collaborate.
+text_bottom: Our search engine aggregates 20 TikTok influencers like this in Ireland for you to connect with.
 profiles:
   - username: "jattii0"
     fullname: >-